nasrat-v/EscapeTech_Dashboard/README.md

 # EscapeTech_Dashboard
-Dashboard to connect and control multiple IoT devices.
-Created with React.
+Dashboard to communicate with various IoT object.
+This dashboard use this API: https://github.com/nasrat-v/EscapeTech_BrokerApi.
+The purpose is to connect devices not compatible and create simple hooks.